by The Change Compass | Agile, Change Initiatives

 Physicians leverage diagnostic tools in diagnosing a patient’s illness.
 This is based on what is presented by the patient and the physician’s overall assessment based on visible or inferred observations.
 For example, the DSM-5 is the Diagnostic and Statistical Manual of Mental Disorders that is used to diagnose psychological and psychiatric disorders.
 The physician does not blindly follow the diagnostic tools to formulate an assessment.
 In the same way in diagnosing the organization we should also seek to understand first and then make the diagnosis based on evidence (inferred or observable).
 In this way, we should not blindly follow a particular change framework in ‘diagnosing’ the organization as this depends on the organization as well as the chosen change framework.

 In change management we do not have just one diagnostic tool, we have several frameworks in which to help our diagnosis.
 There is no one framework that is applicable in all situations.
 Different models may be useful in certain situation.
 The trick is to know which ones to leverage in the right type of situations.
+There are various models such as the Mckinsey STAR model, systems theory, SWOT analysis, nudge theory, or force field analysis to identify key issues across the organisations.
+Here, we focus on some of the more ‘change-specific models’.

-However, when the change is more of a project such as a technology or process change, then the Prosci ADKAR (Awareness Desire Knowledge Ability Reinforcement) model may be more relevant.
+However, when the organizational change is more of a project such as a technology or process change, then the Prosci ADKAR change management model (Awareness Desire Knowledge Ability Reinforcement) model may be more relevant.
 This is a process focused model that aims to transition an individual from the current situation to the new state.
 Key enablers or activities may be executed on to help drive this transition.
 These include providing the right communications, addressing any employee inputs, training sessions, coaching and recognition for the right behaviors adopted.

 When the change involves significant restructuring where there could be redundancies including role changes and people transitions then the Kubler-Ross model may be leveraged.
-The model outlines an individual’s emotional journey through loss and grief during the change process.
+The model outlines an individual’s emotional journey through loss and stages of grief during the change process.
 The journey starts with shock, denial, then frustration, depression, experimentation and finally decision and integration.
 As often with significant people transitions and job redundancies emotions are high and these need to be carefully addressed and managed.
 However, if the change is more focused on a simple process change where there is not a lot of heightened emotional reactions, this model may not be as useful.

 Just as a good medical practitioner will utilize a combination of evidence/data and judgment according to diagnostic frameworks to determine the best course of treatment, the change practitioner should also follow suit.
 What types of data should be used to not only diagnose but also to subscribe treatment?
 The following is a summary of key types of data to look for and collect.